pcolby/dokit/README.md

 Options:
   --color <yes|no|auto>    Colors the console output.
 Valid options are: yes,
                            no and auto.
 The default is auto.
-  --command <command>      Command for logger mode.
-Supported logger commnds:
-                           start, stop and fetch (or refresh).
   --debug                  Enable debug output.
   -d, --device <device>    Set the name, hardware address or MacOS UUID of
                            Pokit device to use.
 If not specified, the first discovered Pokit device will be used.
   -h, --help               Displays help on commandline options.
   --help-all               Displays help including Qt specific options.
-  --interval <interval>    Set the update interval for meter and logger modes.
+  --interval <interval>    Set the update interval for DOS, meter and logger
+                           modes.
 Suffixes such as 's' and 'ms' (for seconds and milliseconds) may be used.
 If no suffix is present, the units will be inferred from the magnitide of the given interval.
 If the option itself is not